 If you’ve never made your own cannabis honey before, I have a super simple recipe here on the blog.

-You can then stir in as much or as little as you would like into any type of tea you prefer.
+You can then stir it into any type of tea you prefer, adding as much or as little as you like.

 There are many different types of cannabis concentrates on the market today that can be used to make cannabis-infused tea.